wp-plugins/ewww-image-optimizer-cloud/readme.txt

 = IMPORTANT =
 NOTE: The WebP naming scheme has been changed to avoid conflicts when JPGs and PNGs have identical filenames.
 You will need to update your rewrite rules via the settings page, and run the WebP upgrade script.
 Every image in the Media Library with a WebP version using the old naming scheme will have a link to the upgrade process (in list view, not grid view).

+= 2.1.2 =
+*fixed: post-processing call to Amazon S3 and Cloudfront was broken when upgrading it to .7 or higher, fixed to allow both .6 and .7 to work with EWWW IO

 = 2.1.1 =
 * broken: optimize on upload currently broken for flagallery